Managing Your Profile

 The following actions are accessible from the header of your profile page:

 Replaces the personal data in your user profile with random or encrypted values according to the anonymization scheme that is used for your Hub installation.
 For details, see Anonymize Your Personal Data.

 Administrators can let you store additional information in your user profile by adding custom attributes.
 These attributes can store various data points, including employee start date, employee ID, office location, job title, and much more.

 When custom attributes have been added to the system, fields for storing values for each attribute are added to your user profile page in Hub.
 These appear immediately following other settings that store contact data, like the addresses for your Email and Jabber accounts.

 If you have access to any service that is connected to Hub, the Connected Profiles panel is displayed on the General tab.
 This panel provides direct links to your service-specific profile page in the connected service.

 The Hub profile contains additional tabs that let you view and manage the access permissions for your account.
 The ability to view and update this information is based on the permissions that are currently granted to your user account.

 Displays a list of groups to which you have been added as a member.
 If you have permission to manage these settings, you can add or remove group memberships on this page.
 For more information, see Manage Group Memberships.

 Displays a list of roles that have been granted to your user account.
 If you have permission to manage these settings, you can grant access to your account by selecting a role in a specific project or group.
 For more information, see Manage User Access.

-Displays the list of authentication tokens that are issued to your user account by connected services.
-Here, you can also create and manage permanent tokens and application passwords.
+You'll also find the list of authentication tokens that are issued to your user account by connected services.
+Additional options let you create and manage permanent tokens and application passwords.
 For more information, see Manage Permanent Tokens and Generate Application Passwords.